IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 > Note: You should have already been assigned a cluster to your IBM Cloud account, usually using a lab key provided in the materials specific to your lab.
 If you are unsure about this step, ask your lab instructor.

-Open the IBM Cloud dashboard.
+Open the [IBM Cloud dashboard](https://cloud.ibm.com) and log in with your IBM ID.
 Ensure the account name displayed in the top right is 2044184 - CP4AWorkshops.
-Find Clusters in the list of resources, click it, then click the name of the cluster in the resource list.
+Find **Clusters** in the list of resources, click it, then click the name of the cluster in the resource list.

 ![](images/lab-dashboard.png)